dadishantan/resume-watcher/README.md

 ## 🙋‍♂️ Need Help?

-Open an issue or email me at [your email here].
+Open an issue or email me at shantandd@gmail.com .